 - 92.1.
 Only courses with grades lower than 'B' may be repeated when the CGPA of the student is less than 3.00 and for Ph.D. students all courses with "C" grades or lower shall be repeated. - 92.2.
 A student with a grade of "C" or lower may be allowed to take a re-exam, instead of repeating the course, with the recommendation of the course instructor and the DGC by assessing the overall performance or special conditions of the student on individual basis. - 92.3.
 No course may be repeated or re-examined more than once. - 92.4.
-Grades obtained on a repeated course shall stand as they are.
+Where a graduate student sits for a reexamination, a maximum of "B" grade may be taken into consideration in determining his academic status.